ReDit: Reward Dithering for Improved LLM Policy Optimization: Motivation

-\textbf{Gradient Eplosion.} Conversely, training dynamics exhibit sporadic sharp spikes in gradient norm (purple asterisks) when small policy changes cause sequences to transition from incorrect (reward 0) to correct (reward 1).
-These transitions create disproportionately large advantage estimates for newly successful sequences, triggering sudden, destabilizing gradient updates as shown in Fig.~\ref{fig:Training Dynamics GRPO}(a).
+\textbf{Gradient Explosion.} Conversely, training dynamics exhibit sporadic sharp spikes in gradient norm (purple asterisks) when small policy changes cause sequences to transition from incorrect (reward 0) to correct (reward 1).
+These transitions create disproportionately large advantage estimates for newly successful sequences, triggering sudden, destabilizing gradient updates as shown in Fig.~\ref{fig:Training Dynamics GRPO}(the left figure).
 Such spikes induce reward fluctuations in subsequent steps, hindering smooth convergence and learning efficiency.

 The discrete, sparse rewards induce unstable oscillations between vanishing and exploding gradients.
 Fig.~\ref{fig:math_test_accuracy} demonstrates that model performance fluctuates correspondingly with these oscillations.
 This inherent instability not only compromises optimization efficiency but also serves as a key motivation for our research.